rust-lang/book/src/ch08-01-vectors.md

 ```

 The code in Listing 8-7 might look like it should work: why should a reference
-to the first element care about what changes at the end of the vector?
-This
+to the first element care about changes at the end of the vector?
+This error is
-error is due to the way vectors work: adding a new element onto the end of the
+due to the way vectors work: because vectors put the values next to each other
+in memory, adding a new element onto the end of the vector might require
-vector might require allocating new memory and copying the old elements to the
+allocating new memory and copying the old elements to the new space, if there
-new space, if there isn’t enough room to put all the elements next to each
+isn’t enough room to put all the elements next to each other where the vector
-other where the vector currently is.
-In that case, the reference to the first
+is currently stored.
+In that case, the reference to the first element would be
-element would be pointing to deallocated memory.
-The borrowing rules prevent
+pointing to deallocated memory.
+The borrowing rules prevent programs from
-programs from ending up in that situation.
+ending up in that situation.

 > Note: For more on the implementation details of the `Vec<T>` type, see [“The
 > Rustonomicon”][nomicon].

-### Iterating Over the Values in a Vector
+### Iterating over the Values in a Vector

-If we want to access each element in a vector in turn, we can iterate through
+To access each element in a vector in turn, we would iterate through all of the
-all of the elements rather than use indices to access one at a time.
-Listing
+elements rather than use indices to access one at a time.
+Listing 8-8 shows how
-8-8 shows how to use a `for` loop to get immutable references to each element
+to use a `for` loop to get immutable references to each element in a vector of
-in a vector of `i32` values and print them.
+`i32` values and print them.

 ```rust
 {{#rustdoc_include ../listings/ch08-common-collections/listing-08-08/src/main.rs:here}}